HELM – Chemical Flowers (PAN 99)

 The album navigates dense passages with recurring signifiers.
 Hollow percussion, modulating delay and curious field recordings come and go, maintaining a perpetual state of flux where nothing stays the same for long.
 The drowned world theatricals return on the swamp-like ‘Lizard in Fear’ whilst string rhythms creep in on the penultimate track to incite momentary electroacoustic harmony.
 Floating synthesis slowly washes over and the title track unfolds – five minutes of reverb-laced portamento, visions of decay and Editions EG influenced world-building.
 Movement is key.

 Chemical Flowers features string parts arranged and recorded by JG Thirlwell (Foetus / Manorexia / Xordox).
 Additional cello played by Lucinda Chua and saxophone by Karl D’Silva.
-The album is mastered by Rashad Becker, featuring artwork by Johannes Schnatmann & Bill Kouligas.
+The album is mastered by Rashad Becker at D&M, featuring artwork by Johannes Schnatmann & Bill Kouligas.